patosai/ex2/README.md

 Due to the Makefile not registering changes between making the left and right firmware sides, you will need clean the repo first.
 This will be fixed soon.

 ## Flashing
-The firmware assumes the LUFA DFU bootloader is being used.
-If you have a programmer you can use `make bootloader` to flash it.
+The firmware assumes the LUFA DFU bootloader is being used, it should already be there so you don't need to flash it again.
+Otherwise, `make bootloader`.

-Once the firmware is built, run
+To flash the firmware that you built, first put the board into DFU mode by pressing the reset button a couple of times, or by plugging in the board with the reset button held.
+Then run

 `make flash`

-Once flashed, you can start the application using `make launch`.
-When you plug in the keyboard, it will automatically run.
-If you wish to flash again, either push the reset button when powered, or plug in the keyboard while holding the reset button.
+Once flashed, you can start the application using `make launch` or by plugging in the keyboard in again.